Edward Ssekandi: Parliament

 Ssekandi won a seat in the Uganda Constituency Assembly in the 1994 election and helped create the Constitution of Uganda in 1995.
 He was elected to the Parliament of Uganda for Bukoto Central in 1996, and later joined the National Resistance Movement.
 During his tenure in parliament he was chair of the Rules, Privileges and Disciplinary, and the Legal and Parliamentary Affairs committees.
 He served as Deputy Speaker from 1998 to 2000, and then as Speaker from 2000 to 2011.
 Deputy Speaker Rebecca Kadaga was selected to succeed him as speaker.

 Ssekandi was chair of the Parliamentary Union of the OIC Member States and in 2011, he became chair of the African Parliamentary Union.

 Vice president

 President Yoweri Museveni appointed Ssekandi as Vice President of Uganda on 24 May 2011.
 He lost reelection to his seat in parliament in 2021.

+Edward Ssekandi has been a regular attendee and speaker at the annual Ugandan North American Association (UNAA) convention in the USA.

 Personal life

 Ssekandi married Margret Ssekandi, with whom he had four children.